 Unfortunately, Larry's net worth took a pretty large hit after his divorce from ex-wife Laurie in 2007.
 Larry reportedly paid Laurie 50% of his net worth at the time.
 That resulted in a $200-300 million settlement that includes future syndication income from both "Seinfeld" and "Curb Your Enthusiasm."

-In 2014, Larry David sold his 11.272 square foot estate in Pacific Palisades, California for $12 million.
+In 2014, Larry David sold a home in LA's Pacific Palisades neighborhood for $12 million.
 The home has seven bedrooms and 10 baths, with a master bedroom that includes a deck overlooking the ocean, a grassy backyard, and a pool.
 The property features a large guest house, multiple fireplaces, living room, family room, and dining room.
 He continues to own a home in the same area that he purchased around 2006 for $10.35 million.
 He owns at least two other homes in the Palisades.